queryluke/masseffect-5e-data/data/class-features/assault-armor.md

 ---
-id: assault_armor
 name: Assault Armor
+class: sentinel
+level: 3
+subclass: juggernaut
 ---
-Starting at {{ level }} level, your Tech Armor is rigged for keeping the action on you.
+Starting at 3rd level, your Tech Armor is rigged for keeping the action on you.
 When you activate tech armor, you project a distracting holographic image (your choice) and each hostile creature within 20m that can see you must make a Wisdom saving throw (DC = 8 + proficiency bonus + powercasting modifier).
 On a failure, a creature is compelled to attack you while your Tech Armor is active.
 A creature that is compelled to attack you always